apache/opendal/core/src/docs/rfcs/0599_blocking_api.md

 - `BlockingBytesReader` is a boxed `std::io::Read`.
 - All blocking operations are happening on the current thread.
-- Blocking operation is implemented natively, no `futures::block_on`.
+- Blocking operation is implemented natively, no `futures_util::block_on`.

 # Drawbacks